Editor’s note: This story was previously published in April 2019. It has since been updated and republished.

 Invariably, no other investment class generates as much interest and controversy as marijuana stocks.
 Within a generation, public sentiment toward legalization shifted dramatically from strongly opposed to mostly supportive.
 This is largely due to demographics, as the more progressive millennials replace older Americans in positions of influence.

 Additionally, marijuana stocks represent a viable economic channel that can help bridge the gap for many states’ financial issues.
-For instance, green-friendly Colorado enjoys significant tax revenues from their botanical industry.
+For instance, green-friendly Colorado enjoys significant tax revenues from its botanical industry.
 I don’t see this trend changing for the worse anytime soon, as awareness and popularity is only increasing.

 Of course, cannabis isn’t without its controversies.
 Primarily, the federal government classifies marijuana as a Schedule I drug, putting it on par with hardcore narcotics like cocaine.
 Thus, no matter how liberal some states become toward their agricultural ambitions, the specter of federal oversight and crackdowns keeps many entrepreneurs and businesses away.